 If none of these seem like the cause of your gas, it could be something else in your diet.

-Gas is caused when fiber or certain carbohydrates ferment in your large intestine (your small intestine can’t digest them fast enough).
+Gas is produced when fiber or certain carbohydrates ferment in your large intestine (your small intestine can’t digest them at all, or not very well).

 Take a look at the main nutrients in flaxseed: